ilikeyellowGZ/HHMZ-new/README.md

 just change the mobile van link transition

 i just added things from a SEO optimizer but wants me to do things out of my scope like remove the double section, i cant because they are for different vp

+1. add a new client
+2. add a description under the teachers
+3. add class times
+4. add free trial classes
+5. add the emailed picture
+6. check the pictures
+7. add the country for WhatsApp
+8. send the link for google business

+bruh the images work, but doest work for the client i dont know how that even works and the link i just have to send